The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “Won’t work this time… Not a wound I can hide… Run…”

 “No!
 You’ll think of something!
 You must!
-You can’t just go and die on me!”
-Victoria exploded.
+You can’t just go and die on me!” exploded.
 Her fear, sadness and despair had given way to irritation.
-She might not have spoken to that way, but now that he was also Don Diego, she had no qualms about it.
+She might not have spoken to Zorro that way, but now that he was also Don Diego, she had no qualms about it.
 “Zorro, if you don’t think of something at once, I’ll kill you myself, I swear!”

 The violence of her statement brought a smile to Diego’s face.
-It was the same insolent little smirk that she had on occasion seen on Zorro’s lips.
-Victoria fell silent at once, and Felipe started in shock.
+It was the same insolent little smirk that she had on occasion seen on Zorro’s lips. fell silent at once, and Felipe started in shock.
 He pointed at her, then at Diego, then made a sign as if he were aiming a gun.

 “No, Felipe…” sighed Diego.
-“The would kill her for this.
+“The alcalde would kill her for this.
 And I wouldn’t be there to help, so it would all come out.”

 Felipe rubbed his forehead in thought, then suddenly darted to his feet.
 He mimed a whole sequence of events, touching his face to signal something, aiming a gun at Victoria, struggling with an unseen enemy.
 Diego watched his every move closely.